 Bacteria, Viruses and Pollutants in Shellfish

 Certain disease-causing bacteria, viruses and other pathogens can contaminate seafood causing foodborne illness.
 The FDA leads the National Shellfish Sanitation Program (NSSP) and the Interstate Shellfish Sanitation Conference (ISSC) which were formed to promote and improve the sanitation of shellfish.
 Here’s how EPA's programs relate to the National Shellfish Sanitation Program.

 By working collaboratively with state and federal agencies, the shellfish industry and the academic community, these organizations ensure the sanitary control of shellfish produced and sold for human consumption.

 Harmful Algal Blooms

 Harmful Algal Blooms (HABs) are the proliferation of toxic nuisance algae that harm natural resources and humans, including people getting sick or dying from eating contaminated seafood.
 Currently 85 toxic microalgal species have been documented.
-For more information on HABs, please see nutrient pollution.
+For more information on HABs, please refer to nutrient pollution.

 Want to Learn More?